Qualifications and Screening

 6. Offer Advanced Technologies: Custom Laser Vision Surgery and "All Laser" LASIK

-Significance of Custom Laser Eye Surgery and All Laser LASIK
+Significance of Custom Laser Eye Surgery and All-Laser LASIK

-Two of the most significant advances in the field of laser vision correction surgery have been the ability to perform "Custom" or “Wavefront based” laser eye surgery and the introduction of the All Laser (Bladeless) LASIK using the femtosecond laser like the IntraLase or Ziemer to make the LASIK flap on the cornea.
+Two of the most significant advances in the field of laser vision correction surgery have been the ability to perform "Custom" or “Wavefront based” laser eye surgery and the introduction of the All Laser (Bladeless) LASIK using the femtosecond laser, like the IntraLase or Ziemer to make the LASIK flap on the cornea.

 Wavefront-based technology enables an experienced laser eye surgeon to make a detailed map of a patient’s cornea.
 This information is then used to create a customized treatment plan that is later implemented in your LASIK, PRK or similar laser eye surgery procedure.
 The benefit for you is that this technology can help improve the results of the procedure (your vision) as well as minimize complications.
 Wavefront-based LASIK and PRK may also be referred to as "Custom LASIK".

-The combination of the All Laser LASIK and Wavefront-based laser vision procedures has been shown to increase the percentage of patients achieving 20/20 vision or better and to reduce the chances of complications, such as frequency of night vision complaints (a higher order aberration).
+The combination of the All Laser LASIK and Wavefront-based laser vision procedures has been shown to increase the percentage of patients achieving 20/20 vision or better and to reduce the chances of complications, such as the frequency of night vision complaints (a higher order aberration).

-Nearly all of the LASIK surgeons featured in our Trusted LASIK Surgeons and Trusted Cataract Surgeons™ Directory have been certified by at least one laser manufacturer to perform “Custom” wavefront-based surgery and offer wavefront-based surgery in their practice.
-Most of the laser vision specialists in our directory provide bladeless or “All Laser” LASIK utilizing the IntraLase or another FDA certified laser.
+Nearly all of the LASIK surgeons featured in our Trusted LASIK Surgeons and Trusted Cataract Surgeons® Directory have been certified by at least one laser manufacturer to perform “Custom” wavefront-based surgery and offer wavefront-based surgery in their practice.
+Most of the laser vision specialists in our directory provide bladeless or “All Laser” LASIK utilizing the IntraLase or another FDA-certified laser.

-7. Professional Presentations and Research to Advance Refractive and Cataract Surgery for other Eye Doctors
+7. Professional Presentations and Research to Advance Refractive and Cataract Surgery for Other Eye Doctors

 Significance of Publishing Research in Scientific Journals and Books

 Another important qualification we use is the publication of articles, written and researched by the surgeon, either as a primary or secondary author in a peer-reviewed journal.
-The Journal of Refractive Surgery, The Journal of the American Society of Cataract and Refractive Surgeons, The Archives of Ophthalmology, The American Journal of Ophthalmology and Journal of Ophthalmology are among the journals we consider in determining whether an eye surgeon meets this criteria.
+The Journal of Refractive Surgery, The Journal of the American Society of Cataract and Refractive Surgeons, The Archives of Ophthalmology, The American Journal of Ophthalmology, and Journal of Ophthalmology are among the journals we consider in determining whether an eye surgeon meets this criteria.
 We also consider textbooks or book chapters authored by a surgeon in determining whether a surgeon profiled in our directory meets this standard.

-We believe publication of scientific articles demonstrates a special commitment to the eye surgery that typically involves significant hours of work independent of the care of patients.
+We believe publication of scientific articles demonstrates a special commitment to the eye surgery that typically involves significant hours of work, independent of the care of patients.
 A relatively small number of refractive laser surgeons have their names associated with an article in a major journal.

-Significance of Making Presentations to Other Eye Doctors.
+Significance of Making Presentations to Other Eye Doctors

 Refractive surgeons who are respected by their peers as leaders in the field are frequently invited speakers at ophthalmologic meetings in the United States and abroad.
-By sharing their knowledge and expertise with their fellow eye surgeons, these refractive and cataract experts have helped educate other eye doctors about the latest techniques in the field of ophthalmology, including, complications, medications, vision correction, surgical techniques, and case reports, and general eye care.
+By sharing their knowledge and expertise with their fellow eye surgeons, these refractive and cataract experts have helped educate other eye doctors about the latest techniques in the field of ophthalmology, including complications, medications, vision correction, surgical techniques, case reports, and general eye care.

 Refractive surgeons meeting this requirement have given lectures and presentations on refractive surgery topics at major meetings like the American Academy of Ophthalmology (AAO), the American Society of Cataract and Refractive Surgery (ASCRS), and their foreign equivalents.

-Surgeons Who Meet This Qualification at Trusted LASIK Surgeons™ Nearly all of the surgeons featured on the Trusted LASIK Surgeons™ and Trusted Cataract Surgeons™ Directory have made more than 10 presentations at major meetings of eye doctors or have a combination of over 10 presentations made or participation in panels at major meetings and publications of research articles in major eye journals and/or book chapters.
-In addition, many, if not most LASIK and cataract surgeons featured on our website have often served as moderators and participants on panels at meetings and have taught courses to fellow surgeons.
+Surgeons Who Meet This Qualification at Trusted LASIK Surgeons® Nearly all of the surgeons featured on our Trusted LASIK Surgeons® Directory and our Trusted Cataract Surgeons® Directory have made more than 10 presentations at major meetings of eye doctors or have a combination of over 10 presentations made or participation in panels at major meetings and publications of research articles in major eye journals and/or book chapters.
+In addition, many, if not most, LASIK, refractive, and cataract surgeons featured on our website have often served as moderators and participants on panels at meetings and have taught courses to fellow surgeons.

-Significance of Certification to Train Other Eye Surgeons.
+Significance of Certification to Train Other Eye Surgeons

 A laser eye surgeon who is certified to train other eye surgeons in the use of lasers and other devices used for laser eye surgery by the manufacturer is trusted by them.
 Much like surgeons selected to be investigators for FDA clinical studies, these manufacturers only certify those laser eye surgeons who are experts with proven experience in using their products, and, as important, who are honest and reputable.

-To meet this qualification a LASIK surgeon must be certified by the manufacturer of lasers and other devices used for laser vision correction surgery such as Visx, Alcon, Summit, Baush and Lomb, Nidek, IntraLase, Sunrise, Taunton, Meditec, Wavelight, Autonomous, Lasersight, Novatec, Zeiss, Addition Technology, Zeimer, and Moria.
-LASIK Surgeons with faculty appointments generally have been certified to train others (i.e. residents, fellows and other surgeons) in the use of lasers or other devices or products used in refractive surgery.
+To meet this qualification, a LASIK surgeon must be certified by the manufacturer of lasers and other devices used for laser vision correction surgery, such as Visx, Alcon, Summit, Baush and Lomb, Nidek, IntraLase, Sunrise, Taunton, Meditec, Wavelight, Autonomous, Lasersight, Novatec, Zeiss, Addition Technology, Zeimer, and Moria.
+LASIK Surgeons with faculty appointments generally have been certified to train others (i.e. residents, fellows, and other surgeons) in the use of lasers or other devices or products used in refractive surgery.
 We also consider a LASIK surgeon who has been certified in the past to train other refractive surgeons for a laser that is no longer in use to have met this qualification standard.

-9. Academic Appointments at Universities, Clinics and Teaching Hospitals
+9. Academic Appointments at Universities, Clinics, and Teaching Hospitals

 Significance of Academic Appointments.